MauroBagnoli/map-app/ui/README.md

-## Frontend for Vodafone with Typescript & React
+## Frontend with Typescript & React

 1. Install the dependencies: